jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

-    clinical resources to MANAGE ANXIETY and preoperative stress.</p> <p><strong>Currently, local anesthesia by infiltration continues to be, without any discussion, the simplest, more frequent and more effective method for dispensing and ensuring a pain-free dental treatment</strong>, however; It is also unquestionable the fact that it is a procedure that per se can cause discomfort and rejection, due to the need to apply one or several injections inside the mouth.</p> <p>And it is definitely in those situations, in which it is not even possible to tolerate
+    clinical resources to MANAGE ANXIETY and preoperative stress.</p> <p><strong>Currently, local anesthesia by infiltration continues to be, without any discussion, the simplest, more frequent and more effective method for dispensing and ensuring a pain-free dental treatment</strong>, however; it is also unquestionable the fact that it is a procedure that per se can cause discomfort and rejection, due to the need to apply one or several injections inside the mouth.</p> <p>And it is definitely in those situations, in which it is not even possible to tolerate